San Francisco Bay Area: Crime

 Statistics regarding crime rates in the Bay Area generally fall into two categories: violent crime and property crime.
-Historically, violent crime has been concentrated in a few cities in the East Bay, namely Oakland, Richmond, and Antioch, but also East Palo Alto in the Peninsula, Vallejo in the North Bay, and San Francisco.
+Historically, violent crime has been concentrated in a few cities in the East Bay, namely Oakland, Richmond, Martinez, and Antioch, but also in East Palo Alto within the Peninsula, Vallejo in the North Bay, and San Francisco.
 Nationally, Oakland's murder rate ranked 18th among cities with over 100,000 residents, and third for violent crimes per capita.
 According to a 2015 Federal Bureau of Investigation report, Oakland was also the source of the most violent crime in the Bay Area, with 16.9 reported incidents per thousand people.
 Vallejo came in second, at 8.7 incidents per thousand people, while San Pablo, Antioch, and San Francisco rounded out the top five.
 East Palo Alto, which used to have the Bay Area's highest murder rate, saw violent crime incidents drop 65% between 2013 and 2014, while Oakland saw violent crime incidents drop 15%.
 Meanwhile, San Jose, which was one of the safest large cities in the United States in the early 2000s, has seen its violent crime rates trend upwards.
-Cities with the lowest rate of violent crime include the Peninsula cities of Los Altos and Foster City, East Bay cities of San Ramon and Danville, and South Bay cities of Saratoga and Cupertino.
+Cities with the lowest rate of violent crime include the Peninsula cities of Los Altos and Foster City, East Bay cities of San Ramon and Danville, and southern foothill cities of Saratoga and Cupertino.
 In 2015, 45 Bay Area cities counted zero homicides, the largest of which was Daly City.

 In 2015, Oakland also saw the highest rates of property crime in the Bay Area, at 59.4 incidents per thousand residents, with San Francisco following close behind at 53 incidents per thousand residents.
 The East Bay cities Pleasant Hill, Berkeley, and San Leandro rounded out the top five.
-The South Bay city of Saratoga and the North Bay city of Windsor saw the least rates of property crime.
+Saratoga and Windsor saw the least rates of property crime.
 Additionally, San Francisco saw the most reports of arson.

 Several street gangs operate in the Bay Area, including the Sureños and Norteños in San Francisco's Mission District.
-African-American street gangs familiar in other cities, including the Crips, have struggled to establish footholds in the city, although gangs with shotcallers in China, including Triad groups such as the Wo Hop To, have been reported active.
-In 1977, an ongoing rivalry between two Chinese gangs led to a shooting attack at the Golden Dragon restaurant in Chinatown, which left five people dead and eleven wounded.
-Five members of the Joe Boys gang were arrested and convicted of the crime.
-Oakland, which also sees organized gang violence, implemented Operation Ceasefire in 2012 in an effort to reduce the violence.
+Oakland, which also sees organized gang violence, implemented Operation Ceasefire in 2012 in an effort to reduce the violence, with limited success.